VAlphonso/UT_Austin_FundraisingAnalysis/README.md

 - PCA

 To begin clustering, I utilized an elbow graph to show where increasing the number of clusters no longer caused differences in the results.
 In other words, I plotted clusters on the x-axis and inertia, which measures the amount of variation in the dataset, on the y-axis.
-I can now visually see where the point of diminishing return for clusering is reached.
-In this case, I feel that five clusers will sufice.
+I can now visually see where the point of diminishing return for clustering is reached.
+In this case, I feel that five clusters will suffice.
 ![elbow.png](Resources/elbow.png)

-I wanted to further identify clusters and experiment with other means of identifing clusters.
+I wanted to further identify clusters and experiment with other means of identifying clusters.
 So, I implemented Principal Component Analysis.
 This is a statistical technique to reduce the input features by transforming them into smaller chunks of information that still contains most of the original larger dataset.
-It employes linear transformations, eigenvectors and eigenvalues to show us the spread of the dataset and by how much.
+It employs linear transformations, eigenvectors and eigenvalues to show us the spread of the dataset and by how much.
 This is a much more complicated process rooted in linear algebra.
 However, the coding for this is much easier.
 ![pca.png](Resources/pca.png)

 - Outcome